G.I. Joe: A Real American Hero (1983 TV series): Film

 G.I.
 Joe: The Movie, a feature-length film version of the series, was intended to be released theatrically, followed by the release of The Transformers: The Movie.
 However, the movie encountered unexpected production delays which allowed the Transformers feature to be released first.
 Due to the poor box office performances of the Transformers and My Little Pony films, G.I.
 Joe was relegated to direct-to-video status.
 It was released on VHS on April 20, 1987, and was later split into a five-part mini-series for television syndication.
 The movie follows up on the events of Season 2, revealing that Cobra Commander is actually an agent of a secret civilization known as Cobra-La led by a half-serpent being named Golobulus.
-The same organization is also revealed to have had a hand in the creation of Serpentor, as the dream that inspired Doctor Mindbender to create him is revealed to be a subconscious suggestion that was implanted into his mind by one of Golobulus' bugs called the Psychic Motivator.
+The same organization is also revealed to have had a hand in the creation of Serpentor, as the dream that inspired Doctor Mindbender to create him is revealed to be a subconscious suggestion that was implanted into his mind by one of Golobulus's bugs called the Psychic Motivator.
 In addition to Cobra-La, two new sub-teams were introduced within the Joe Team, the Rawhides and the Renegades, both of which were composed of characters which were introduced into the toyline during its 1987 lineup.

 Cancellation

 Marvel Productions continued to produce animated commercials for the toyline and comic books (which featured a new theme song with the lyrics "Nobody Beats G.I.
 Joe") after the broadcast of G.I.
 Joe: The Movie, which was intended to set up Season 3.
-However, the company never got around to producing a third season, ending up losing its license to the competing animation company DiC during pre-production.
+However, the company never produced a third full season, ending up losing its license to the competing animation company DiC during pre-production.
 Michael Charles Hill, who wrote several episodes of the show, had already proposed an outline for Season 3 that would have followed the events of The Movie.
-In this unmade third season, a criminal organization named "The Coil", which is composed of a group of former Cobra elites who are led by Tomax and Xamot, would have served as the new enemy faction, while a mutated Cobra Commander would have tried to secretly rebuild his organization after the destruction of Cobra-La, shifting allegiance between the Coil and the Joes in order to further his own ambitions.
+In this unmade third season, a criminal organization named "The Coil", composed of surviving members of Cobra Command led by Tomax and Xamot, would have served as the new enemy faction, while a mutated Cobra Commander would have tried to secretly rebuild his organization after the destruction of Cobra-La, shifting allegiance between the Coil and the Joes in order to further his own ambitions.